Eclipso

 Eclipso (/ɪˈklɪpsoʊ/) is a supervillain in American comic books published by DC Comics.
 Created by Bob Haney and Lee Elias, the character first appeared in House of Secrets #61 (August 1963).
 The character bears notable similarities to Dr. Jekyll and Mr. Hyde.

 Eclipso is a powerful magical entity often portrayed as a primordial manifestation of divine wrath, believed to be linked to the wrath of God.
-Comparable to the Spectre, Eclipso is considered an Angel of Vengeance.
+Regarded as the Archenemy of the Spectre, Eclipso is considered an Angel of Vengeance.
 Following his removal from his original position, Eclipso is sometimes associated with the Lords of Chaos as their agent.
 In the New 52 continuity onward, it is revealed that Eclipso occasionally reincarnates into different lives.
 One such incarnation is Kaala, also known as the Lord of House Onyx, hailing from Gemworld.
 Throughout Eclipso's history, Eclipso is frequently depicted as an adversary of the Justice League, its affiliated teams, and Amethyst, Princess of Gemworld.
 Eclipso is also able to possess others, causing distinctive blue facial markings resembling an "eclipse."

 Eclipso appeared as the main antagonist of the second season of The CW television show Stargirl, portrayed as an adult by Nick E. Tarabay and Jason Davis and as a young boy by Milo Stein.